 Although a homemade meal is one of the best ways to fuel your body with energy, it is only as good as the food that you eat.
 Below are some good high energy foods to include in your meals:

 Eggs are rich in protein and a great high energy food.
 They also have lots of valuable nutrients like, zinc and vitamin A which boosts your immune system.
+Egg masala, omlettes or bhurji, prepare an egg dish of your choice, store in an insulated casserole and you are all geared for a meal later that will leave you charged for the rest of the day, at the office or home!

 • Whole Grains